-At any point a container is disconnected, BE SURE to install the "dust cap" over the acme valve.
+At any point a container is disconnected, BE SURE to install the "dust cap" over the acme valve (if so equipped).
 This cover is required by the RV Industry Gas Association, the container manufacturer, and is for your safety.
+(If applicable )